mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 Zeeguu API and all we need to do is to enable **profiling** from its user interface.

-When the profiler is enabled, for every call to the endpoint the FMD samples continuously the Python call stack in such a way that it can present where the time is being spent during the computations associated with the endpoint.
+When the profiler is enabled for an endpoint, for every call to that endpoint the FMD samples continuously the Python call stack such that it can present information about the lines of code where the most time was being spent.

 We thus enable the profiler for `user_article_history`, make sure to call the endpoint one more time, then open the Profiler tab in FMD to discover